Patient ResourcesUltrasound

 • Comparisons to previous scans, if applicable

-What do black, white and gray represent on an ultrasound?
+What do black, white and gray represent on an ultrasound picture?

 Grayscale from white through to black for ultrasound interpretation